markusfassbender/PhotoHikes/README.md

 - The `pausesLocationUpdatesAutomatically` property should be considered in the future to improve battery usage.
 - It would be interesting to utilize the concurrent iOS 17 API `CLLocationUpdate.liveUpdates`, but I didn't fully understand from the documentation how to set the requirements, such as the distance filter, correctly.

+## Other
+- I've added `@MainActor` to the view and view model explicitly, because it crashed on my real device.
+I have no experience with the new iOS 17 Observation API and didn't find more specifications in the [Apple migration guide](https://developer.apple.com/documentation/swiftui/migrating-from-the-observable-object-protocol-to-the-observable-macro).
+Maybe there is a better approach without enforcing logic via main actor.